-The ambition of the InnWater project is to create a Local Water Forum involving the quintuple helix of stakeholders.
-The quintuple helix is an innovation framework involving interactions between education, economy, environment, society, and politics, for sustainable development5.
+The ambition within the InnWater project will create a Local Water Forum involving the quintuple helix of stakeholders.
 Topics to be addressed are the diagnosis of water quality and quantity in the basin, how to increase availability (non-conventional resources and groundwater management), how to maintain ecological flows and how to work on better water management taking into account that each water use needs a different quality.